dev0-andre-mello/dev0-andre-mello-book-catalog/README.md

 - Add books (title, author, and publication year)
 - View the list of registered books
-- (Optional) Remove books from the catalog
+- Remove books from the catalog

 ---